-- Under each slide in PowerPoint - List only the references/sources used for a particular slide (you are not asked to list all references for the entire presentation under each slide). - o Any reference format is acceptable for journal articles and books. - o For the web sites, list the web site addresses (URL). - o For referencing people, list their names, job titles, and organizations. - Presentation references should not include essay and slide sharing web sites (for example, slideshare.net, ukessays.com, essayupload.com, etc.) - you can have a look at these sites to get ideas, but you should always cite the original sources of information. - It is the group's responsibility to bring a backup for your group's PowerPoint file to the classroom on the presentation day (for example, on a USB key or accessible from your Western account online). - Visual aid available in the classrooms: computer projector, overhead projector, DVD player - Presentation evaluation is based on 50 points allocated over the following 8 categories: - (1) organization = 5, (2) timing = 5, (3) visual aid = 5, (4) creativity = 10, (5) research quality = 10, (6) sufficient amount of materials = 5, (7) correctness = 5, and (8) quality of answers to the end-of-presentation questions = 5. - The same presentation mark will be given to all group members; hence, all group members must participate in the group work and present at least for one slide. - o If a student is not in a group before the end of the term or if the student does not participate in the group work, zero marks will be given to the particular student for the group presentation component.
+- Under each slide in PowerPoint - List only the references/sources used for a particular slide (you are not asked to list all references for the entire presentation under each slide). - $\circ$ $\;$ Any reference format is acceptable for journal articles and books. - For the web sites, list the web site addresses (URL). - For referencing people, list their names, job titles, and organizations.

+- Presentation references should not include essay and slide sharing web sites (for example, slideshare.net, ukessays.com, essayupload.com, etc.) - you can have a look at these sites to get ideas, but you should always cite the original sources of information. - Within this course, the students are permitted to use Artificial Intelligence (AI) tools exclusively for information gathering and preliminary research purposes.
+However, the students are expected to create their own PowerPoint slides and speech notes. - Please note that information produced by AI tools may contain errors. - $\circ$ $\,$ Al tools may also produce references that are completely made up. - $\circ$ $\;$ Turnitin analysis now includes some AI writing detection capability. - Please use AI tools responsibly. - It is the group's responsibility to bring a backup for your group's PowerPoint file to the classroom on the presentation day (for example, on a USB key or accessible from your Western account online). - Visual aid available in the classrooms: computer projector, overhead projector, DVD player - Presentation evaluation is based on 50 points allocated over the following 8 categories: - (1) organization = 5, (2) timing = 5, (3) visual aid = 5, (4) creativity = 10, (5) research quality = 10, (6) sufficient amount of materials = 5, (7) correctness = 5, and (8) quality of answers to the end-of-presentation questions = 5. - The same presentation mark will be given to all group members; hence, all group members must participate in the group work and present at least for one slide. - If a student is not in a group before the end of the term or if the student does not participate in the group work, zero marks will be given to the particular student for the group presentation component. - Presentation participation: - See OWL for instructions on participation. - If a student does not participate in the presentation work or is absent on the presentation day, then the student will receive zero marks unless the student provides a legitimate excuse and completes an alternative assignment. - A legitimate excuse is an extenuating circumstance that is supported by Student Medical Certificate (SMC) or other valid documentations. - For missing the presentation work, an alternative assignment is identical to the group work except. - PowerPoint is completed by yourself and presentation is done by yourself, not as a group. - Prepare a PowerPoint file with speech notes as if you were making a 10-minute presentation (not 15 minutes) - General topic will remain the same as your original group, but you must choose a different company; you cannot use the same company as your original group. - You must submit your PowerPoint with speech notes via OWL Assignments by 8:00AM of the due date.
+You must contact the instructor to be assigned a due date. - On the due date, at a mutually agreed time, you will present your PowerPoint to your instructor via Zoom.
+After the presentation, the instructor will ask you some questions. - If your PowerPoint is not submitted by the due date, zero marks will be given for the group presentation component. - For missing any component of presentation participation work (a total of 5%), please contact your instructor first to discuss your options.
+An alternative instructor-specific assignment may be granted by the instructor.